ArceusOmkar7/Clustr/backend/README.md

 - `save_upload_metadata()`: Saves file metadata to MongoDB
 - `get_upload_metadata()`: Retrieves metadata for a specific file
 - `get_all_uploads()`: Retrieves metadata for all uploaded files
+- Database operations for updating captions, tags, and processing status

 ### Image Dimensions Extraction